plan44/plan44-feed/README.md

 The following packages are of general usefulness right now:

 - **p44-ledchain**: this is a kernel module written by me for the MT7688/Omega2 which makes use of the hardware PWM in the chip to drive individually addressable WS281x-type LED chains.
-In contrast to the *ws2812_draiveris* driver (see below) that does the same for AR9331/Omega1, *p44-ledchain* does **not** block IRQs at all.
-At this time, *p44-ledchain* is extensively tested with a chain of 200 WS2813, and one of 24 P9823 LEDs.
-The driver also has modes for WS2811, WS2812 and the RGBW SK6812 LEDs.
+In contrast to the *ws2812_draiveris* driver (see below) which does the same for AR9331/Omega1, *p44-ledchain* does **not** block IRQs at all.
+At this time, *p44-ledchain* is extensively tested with up to 4 chains with ~900 WS2815 or WS2813 each.
+The driver also has modes for other chips like WS2811, WS2812, RGBW SK6812 and different LED color layouts like RGB, GRB etc.

 - **serialfwd**: a small utility I use in almost every project which allows to access a serial interface via TCP from a remote host, and also to send and receive a few hex bytes directly.